rubenerd/rubenerd.com/content/page/archives.md

 layout: page
 title: "Archives"
 ---
 *Rubenerd* has 6,800+ posts.
-This page lists ways you can view them all, in a somewhat less tedious fashion than employing pagination links.
+This page lists ways you can view all of them, based on categories, tags, years, and other fun metrics.

 <h3 id="search">By search</h3>
 <p>